monkeyK1n9/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler generates assembly code out of c file 3-name is a script that compiles a C file
 4-puts.c is a c file that prints a phrase
+5-printf uses the printf function to print a line